flowersnlyrics/how-to-mcu/assignments/answers/1d_bitwise_operators.md

 ### Handwritten mistakes SORRY
   - The page numbers are off by 1 sorry that's my bad
   - Round one number two should be **127** NOT 128
-  - Round 1 i got 8 and 9 mixed up
+  - Round 1 I got 8 and 9 mixed up

 ![questions_page2](img/1d_ans_page2.PNG)
 ![questions_page3](img/1d_ans_page3.PNG)